lyarenei/JellySonic/README.md

 This plugin enables your Jellyfin server to serve Subsonic clients.

-### A note about token authentication
+### A note about authentication
-This plugin supports token authentication, which was introduced in Subsonic API v1.13.0.
-This should be the preferred method of authentication and so it is enabled by default.
+As the Subsonic authentication mechanism is pretty much insecure (the password is secured in transit at best), this plugin does not use Jellyfin user passwords to authorize Subsonic requests.
+This is because in one way or another the password is leaked:
-However, this method only secures the password in transit, not on the server side, as the server needs an access to a plaintext password, so it can compute the token for authentication.
+- When using token auth, the server needs an access to the password in order to compute hash for comparison

-To lessen the risk of "unauthorized" access using possibly leaked passwords, the plugin needs another password for the token authentication.
-This password is stored as **PLAINTEXT** (not encoded, can be read as-is) and therefore setting this password to the same password you use to access Jellyfin server is discouraged.
-That way, in the event of a leak, the "unauthorized" access scope is limited only to interaction with Jellyfin sever via Subsonic API.

-The server administrator needs to set up the token authentication for their users.
+- When using legacy auth, the password is sent with the request (obfuscated at best)

+In both cases, the password is still somewhere shown in plaintext, so this plugin explicitly requires administrator to set a Subsonic password for their users, so they can successfully authenticate their requests.
+Please keep in mind, this password is stored in plaintext, as described above.
+There is no point in obfuscating it, as it would be easily recoverable and the server administrator knows the password anyway, in order to set it.
+If a potential attacker has an access to the plugin configuration file, you have much bigger problems than to worry about leaking users passwords (which essentially allows read only access to music on your server via Subsonic API).

+Naturally, as with any passwords, the general rules apply.
+Except the complexity, probably.

-Jellyfin plugins cannot implement user-facing plugin configurations (or at least I don't know about any solutions).
+As Jellyfin plugins cannot implement user-facing plugin configurations (or at least I don't know about any solutions), the server administrator must configure any user who wants to use the Subsonic plugin.
-To configure the token authentication, refer to [config](#configuration) section below.
+To configure the user, refer to [config](#configuration) section below.

 ## Installation